kamronbek29/tiktok_water_bot/README.md

 # TikTok Bot for Telegram

-Telegram bot that can download videos and audios from TikTok.
+Telegram bot that can download videos with watermark and audios from TikTok.

 ### Requirements For TikTok Downloader:
  * python3.7